My name is Dr Linda O’Keeffe and I am the Head of Art at the University of Edinburgh.

 Please look out for further email updates, as well as browsing the University website that will provide more general information about getting to and living in Edinburgh.

-Being a student in ECA School of Art means being part of a community that is constantly evolving: we greet new students each year and our work responds to changing ideas, concepts and events happening in the world.
-Here, you will learn to work within and lead teams of peers, form collaborative partnerships that may last many years, and develop as independent artists and thinkers.
+Being a student in ECA School of Art means being part of a community that is constantly evolving, as we greet new students each year and as art responds to changing ideas, concepts and events happening in the world.
+Here, you will learn to work within and lead teams of peers, form collaborative partnerships that may last many years, and develop as an independent artist and thinker.
 We are really excited to have you join us this year and look forward to helping you develop your practice and career.